• Skip to primary navigation

 Instructions

 • Stir together the mayonnaise and harissa.
-Spread onto the bread.
+Spread onto 4 slices of bread.

-• Pile the grated cheese onto two of the slices of bread, and add the sliced tomatoes.
-Add the bacon for the omnivore's sandwich, and top with the remaining two bread slices.
+• Pile the grated cheese onto two of the slices of bread, and flatten.
+Be sure you have good coverage on the bread.
+Top with tomatoes slices.
+Top with the remaining two bread slices.

 • Melt a little butter in a heated skillet over medium heat.
 Place the sandwiches in the skillet and loosely cover.
 Cook for five minutes.
-Flip, using a spatula, loosely cover, and cook for another five minutes.
+Flip, using a spatula, and add additional butter if needed.

 « Smoked Trout Deviled Eggs